flossely/webshop/README.md

-# webshop
+# Webshop
 A tried-and-tested web desktop environment with simple design.
+Clone this repository on your web server directory and start hosting it in order for other users to access it through the web browser.